Est475/local-AI-creator/SECURITY.md

-# 🔒 Politique de sécurité – AI Creator
+# 🔒 Security Policy – AI Creator

-Merci de contribuer à rendre **AI Creator** plus sûr pour tous les utilisateurs.
-Cette politique explique comment signaler des vulnérabilités de manière responsable et ce que nous attendons de la communauté.
+Thank you for helping make **AI Creator** safer for all users.
+This policy explains how to report vulnerabilities responsibly and what we expect from the community.

 ---

-## 🧭 Portée
+## 🧭 Scope

-Cette politique s'applique à l’ensemble du code, des scripts, des modèles et des dépendances livrés avec **AI Creator**, y compris :
+This policy applies to all code, scripts, models, and dependencies delivered with **AI Creator**, including:

-- L'application Python (`Ai_creator_V6.py`)
+- The Python application (`Ai_creator_V6.py`)
-- Les modèles entraînés localement
+- Locally trained models
-- Les fichiers de configuration et scripts annexes
+- Configuration files and auxiliary scripts

 ---

-## 📬 Signalement des vulnérabilités
+## 📬 Reporting Vulnerabilities

-Si vous découvrez une faille de sécurité, veuillez **ne pas la divulguer publiquement**.
+If you discover a security issue, please **do not disclose it publicly**.

-👉 Contactez-nous directement par email :
+👉 Contact us directly via email:

-**📧 Email de contact** : [esteban.pro32214@gmail.com]
+**📧 Contact email**: [esteban.pro32214@gmail.com]

-Merci d’inclure :
+Please include:
-- Une description claire de la vulnérabilité
+- A clear description of the vulnerability
-- Les étapes pour la reproduire
+- Steps to reproduce it
-- Votre environnement (OS, version de Python, etc.)
+- Your environment (OS, Python version, etc.)
-- Toute preuve ou capture utile
+- Any useful proof or screenshots

 ---

-## 🔐 Recommandations de sécurité pour les utilisateurs
+## 🔐 Security Recommendations for Users

-- Installez Python et les dépendances uniquement depuis des sources officielles
+- Install Python and dependencies only from official sources
-- Ne téléchargez pas de jeux de données suspects ou non vérifiés
+- Do not download suspicious or unverified datasets
-- N’exécutez pas l'application avec des privilèges administrateur sans nécessité
+- Do not run the application with admin privileges unless necessary
-- Utilisez un environnement virtuel Python dédié
+- Use a dedicated Python virtual environment

 ---

-## ✅ Traitement des signalements
+## ✅ Handling Reports

-Nous nous engageons à travailler à corriger la faille dans les meilleurs délais
+We are committed to fixing the issue as soon as possible.

-Si la faille est critique, une mise à jour ou un patch sera publié avec une note de sécurité.
+If the issue is critical, an update or patch will be released along with a security notice.

 ---

-## 🛠️ Dépendances tierces
+## 🛠️ Third-Party Dependencies

-**AI Creator** utilise des bibliothèques comme TensorFlow, NumPy et Pillow.
-Merci de consulter leurs politiques respectives pour toute faille liée en dehors de notre code source.
+**AI Creator** uses libraries such as TensorFlow, NumPy, and Pillow.
+Please refer to their respective security policies for vulnerabilities outside our source code.

 ---

-Merci de faire partie d’une communauté responsable 🌍
+Thank you for being part of a responsible community 🌍